-DuPage County Stormwater Management is currently accepting grant proposals
+The DuPage County Stormwater Management Committee voted Tuesday to begin accepting

-for projects aimed at improving the quality of the County’s streams and rivers.
+grant proposals for projects aimed at improving the quality of the County’s waterbodies.

-In its 19th year, the Water Quality Improvement Program grant awards
+In its 21st year, the Water Quality Improvement Program (WQIP) grant awards

 funding for projects exhibiting a regional water quality benefit, including restoration

 and green infrastructure projects.

 “The amount of green infrastructure and water quality projects being designed